manutompkl/IPL-Dashboard/README.md

 ## **PROBLEM STATEMENT**
-•	Visualizing the team and player performance from 2008 – 2019.
+- Visualizing the team and player performance from 2008 – 2019
-•	Linear regression model for match win.
+- Linear regression model for match win

 ## **METHODOLOGY USED**